khouryb/naughts-and-crosses/README.md

 ## Planning

-In the planning phase of my project I decided to make a wireframe of what I wanted the page to look like: image here
+In the planning phase of my project I decided to make a wireframe of what I wanted the page to look like:

+!(assets/wireframe.png)

 I knew I wanted a game board and an aside to display some information and maybe to let the user pick who's turn it is first.